Sector Development Archives - ISO-BEA

 • Travel costs for participants, trainees, or key collaborators (please note, applications focused exclusively on travel should refer to the Travel Funding program);

-• Organizational capacity building costs, clearly defined in the proposal and related to the administering of the project;
+• Staffing costs related to the administering of the project;

 • Accessibility costs;